CameronC17/SpriterJS/README.md

 ##Multiple animations on one sheet

-If you have a sprite that uses differen lines for different animations, you can set the sprite to draw these different lines in animation.
+If you have a sprite that uses differen lines for different animations, you can set the sprite to draw these different lines in animation (NB: This is not possible on single animation multiline sheets).
 To tell spriter how many sprites are on each line, add the following multisheet line to your sprite when loading it into spriter:

 ```
 {